MyFGitAccount/k-algorithm-random-number-generator/README.md

 # k-algorithm-random-number-generator
 k algorithm random number generator

-this is a random number generator it design is based on the k algorithm in the art of computer science v2
+this is a random number generator it design is based on the k algorithm in the "art of computer science v2"

 it has  the following step: